AckeeCZ/retroceptor/README.md

 Working sample is provided in `app` module.

 #### Initialization
-Create a `CoroutineOAuthManager` typically in API access layer (in our case, ApiInteractor):
+Create a `OAuthManager` typically in API access layer (in our case, ApiInteractor):
-Create necessary supporting components: `CoroutineOAuthManager` and `AckroutneCallAdapterFactory` which will be provided to Retrofit to create an API Service.
+Create necessary supporting components: `OAuthManager` and `AckroutneCallAdapterFactory` which will be provided to Retrofit to create an API Service.
 Simply annotate API Service interface method with `@IgnoreAuth` to skip access token injection into request headers.
 ```kotlin
 val oAuthManager = CoroutineOAuthManager(